qiskit-community/qiskit-experiments/docs/howtos/runtime_sessions.rst

         # still running that would be canceled.
         session.cancel()

-Note that runtime primitives are not currently supported natively in Qiskit Experiments, so either the `backend.run()` path or the ``circuit-runner`` program in ``qiskit-ibm-runtime`` is required to run experiments.
+Note that runtime primitives are not currently supported natively in Qiskit Experiments, so
+the ``backend.run()`` path is required to run experiments.